 Thanks to all my fellow Sci Foo Campers and our gracious hosts, and I hope to find myself in another unconference of this sort in the near future.

-Follow us on Twitter and Facebook for medical media updates and fun!
+Follow us on Twitter and Facebook for medical media updates!